 A range of tests are available if you are pregnant.
 These tests can confirm your pregnancy and also monitor your baby’s development in the womb.
-No medical test is ever 100 per cent accurate, but most pregnancy tests are very reliable.
+There are also optional tests that can provide information about whether a pregnancy is affected by a range of conditions.

-Regular check-ups with your doctor and/or midwife are an important part of pregnancy care, including information and advice about what tests you and your baby will need.
+Regular check-ups with your doctor or midwife are an important part of pregnancy care, including information and advice about what tests you and your baby will need.

-The different kinds of tests available to pregnant women include:
+The different kinds of tests available to pregnant women include tests:

 Tests to confirm pregnancy

 A missed menstrual period is usually the first sign of pregnancy.
 Tests to confirm pregnancy detect a pregnancy hormone called human chorionic gonadotropin (βhCG).

 - Home test kit – these are available from pharmacies.
 A typical kit includes special paper that is sensitive to the presence of βhCG in urine.
 It is important to use a home test kit according to the manufacturer’s instructions, or false results can occur.
 Always confirm your results with your doctor.
 Pregnancy tests taken by your doctor are rarely inaccurate.

 - Urine test at the doctor’s office – the doctor can test your urine for βhCG.